 It is good to have help from family and friends.
 An occupational therapist, or OT for short, can also help you.
 OTs are trained in 'enabling' people.
 An OT will not do the things for you but you can ask an OT for help in working out how to do the things you want to do.

-If you choose to ask Elizabeth to help you she will sit down and talk to you to help find out what things you are good at and make you happy and what you find difficult or upsetting.
+If you choose to ask one of them to help you they will talk to you to help find out what things you are good at and make you happy and what you find difficult or upsetting.
 You might talk about what you would like to do more easily, or better, or without so much help.
 You might want help with preparing for future things like going to College or getting a job that worry you.

-If you are not sure if Elizabeth can help you please just e-mail or phone her to have a chat.
+If you are not sure if we can help you please just e-mail or phone Elizabeth to have a chat.

 It will help to talk to her and even if you don't end up seeing her she may be able to point you in the direction of someone else who can help you.